-The Floating page displays the license details floating licenses and has the following three tabe:
+The Floating page displays the license details of floating licenses.
+This page has the following three tabs:

 - Activated: The Activated tab displays the list of active licenses.
 You can activate and replace licenses from this page.
-To active a license, refer to Activate Licenses - Deactivated: The Deactivated tab displays the list of deactivated licenses. - Missing: The Missing tab displays the list of missing GigaVUE-OS and GigaVUE-OS module licenses.
+To activate a license, refer to Activate Licenses - Deactivated: The Deactivated tab displays the list of deactivated licenses. - Missing: The Missing tab displays the list of GigaVUE-OS and GigaVUE-OS module licenses that are missing or not installed on a particular chassis or card.